Poisson manifolds of strong compact type over 2-tori: Introduction

-In general, it is not too difficult to produce interesting examples of PMCTs, except in the case of PMSCTs.
-Indeed, a trivial class of examples is that of compact symplectic manifolds with finite fundamental group, but beyond this it gets a lot more difficult.
-The first non-trivial example of a PMSCT was given in \cite{2013arXiv1312.7267M}.
-The construction is inspired by \cite{kotschick2006free}, where non-trivial results on the geometry of K3 surfaces are used to construct a free symplectic circle action with contractible orbits.
-The orbit space of such an action is then a PMSCT with leaf space $S^1$, endowed with the standard integral affine structure.
-In general, it is not known whether any integral affine orbifold can appear as the leaf space of a PMSCT.
-In this note we obtain the following result.
+As mentioned above, the first example of a PMSCT that is not symplectic was given by Martinez-Torres in \cite{2013arXiv1312.7267M}.
+The construction there is inspired by the work of Kotschick \cite{kotschick2006free}, where non-trivial results on the geometry of K3 surfaces are used to construct a free symplectic circle action with contractible orbits.
+The orbit space of such an action is a PMSCT with smooth leaf space a circle endowed with its standard integral affine structure (that is, the one it inherits as a quotient of $\R$ by $\Z$ acting by translations).
+In general, it is not known whether any compact integral affine orbifold can appear as the leaf space of a PMSCT.
+On the one hand constructing strong PMCTs is a difficult problem on its own, and on the other not much is known about the classification of compact integral affine manifolds in dimension greater than two.
+The integral affine structures on a circle are easily classified, and the classification of integral affine structures on compact 2-dimensional manifolds was obtained in \cite{MISHACHEV1996301,Kleinintaff}.
+The main result of this paper is the following.

-\begin{thm*} Any strongly integral affine 2-torus appears as the leaf space of a PMSCT. \end{thm*}
+\begin{mainthm} Any strongly integral affine circle or two-dimensional torus can be realised as the leaf space of a PMSCT. \end{mainthm}

-Here by a \emph{strongly integral affine structure} we mean an integral affine structure with integral translational part \cite[Remark 5.10]{strongintaff}.
+Here by a \emph{strongly integral affine structure} we mean an integral affine structure with integral translational part (see \cite[Remark 5.10]{strongintaff} and Remark \ref{rmk:strongly}).

+Our strategy to prove this result is as follows.
+Using the geometry of K3 surfaces one constructs a universal family of marked K\"ahler K3 surfaces (see Section \ref{sec:k3}) to which one can apply a general method from \cite{pmct2} to obtain PMSCTs.
+Using this construction together with the classification of integral affine 2-tori from \cite{MISHACHEV1996301}, one obtains examples of PMSCTs for all isomorphism classes of strongly integral affine 2-tori.